Crawl Space Encapsulation Pros and Cons

 You will need additional maintenance and inspections throughout the year to keep your warranty intact.
 The cost of maintenance will be dependent on the amount of features you went with during the installation process.
 If you live in dry region, the advantages of encapsulation may not give you the investment return that you seek.

-Crawl Space Encapsulation Vs Vapor Barrier
+Encapsulation Vs Vapor Barrier

-Alternatives to Crawl Space Encapsulation
+Alternatives to Sealing up the Crawl Space

 As a result, some water can still bypass the vapor barrier and enter the crawl space.
 A comprehensive and expensive approach is to get your crawl space encapsulated and drainage system installed to better guarantee a reduction in moisture.